Reparse-dev/noctus-obsidian-plugin/README.md

 Thanks to:
 - [Pandoc](https://pandoc.org/MANUAL.html) for the idea of superscript and subscript,
-- [CommonMark](https://spec.commonmark.org/) and [Github Flavored Markdown](https://github.github.com/gfm/) for the markdown specification.
+- [CommonMark](https://spec.commonmark.org/) and [Github Flavored Markdown](https://github.github.com/gfm/) for the Markdown specification.
 - [Discord](https://discord.com/) for the spoiler idea.
 - [Superschnizel](https://github.com/Superschnizel/obisdian-fast-text-color) for interactive menu idea,
 - [Mara-Li](https://github.com/Mara-Li/obsidian-regex-mark) for some code snippets,